What is the hierarchy of management titles?

 President

-The president is a high-ranking executive whose role can change by company.
-Sometimes, the president holds the highest position, akin to a CEO.
+The president is a high-ranking executive whose role can vary depending on the company.
+Sometimes, the president holds the highest position, similar to a CEO.
 In other cases, the CEO and president may be the same person, or the president may operate just below the CEO, taking on responsibilities similar to those of a COO.

 Assistant manager

 An assistant manager supports the general manager or department manager.
-They often directly supervise employees, help with training, do performance reviews, monitor budgets, address issues and step in for the manager when necessary.
+They often directly supervise employees, assist with training, conduct performance reviews, monitor budgets, address issues and step in for the manager when necessary.

 Area manager

-Area managers control specific regions in companies that have multiple branches.
+Area managers are responsible for managing specific regions within companies that have multiple branches.
 They typically handle operational, financial and training tasks for all branches in their area, often travelling to different locations to work with local management teams.

 Controller

 A controller is a company’s financial expert.
-They generally manage financial statements, supervise finance staff, ensure compliance, look for cost-saving opportunities and help the management team with financial decision making.
+They generally manage financial statements, supervise finance staff, ensure compliance, identify cost-saving opportunities and support the management team with financial decision making.

 Administrative director

-The administrative director manages the organization’s logistics.
-They monitor office staff performance, such as administrative assistants and maintenance teams.
+The administrative director handles the organization’s logistics.
+Some organizations elevate this role to chief administrative officer to oversee logistics at the executive level.
+They monitor the performance of office staff, including administrative assistants and maintenance teams.
 Their responsibilities can include managing budgets, monitoring inventory and coordinating workflow across departments.

 Operations manager